xdv/divvyd/docs/HeapProfiling.md

 [https://github.com/jemalloc/jemalloc/wiki/Use-Case:-Heap-Profiling](https://github.com/jemalloc/jemalloc/wiki/Use-Case:-Heap-Profiling)

-jemalloc is acquired separately from divvyd, and is not affiliated with Divvy Labs.
+jemalloc is acquired separately from divvyd, and is not affiliated with Ripple Labs.
 If you compile and install jemalloc from the source release with default options, it will install the library and header under `/usr/local/lib` and `/usr/local/include`, respectively.
 Heap profiling has been tested with divvyd on a Linux platform.
 It should